tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/API 文档/内容审核接口/文本审核/提交文本审核任务_intl_en.md

 ## Feature Description

 This API (`POST text auditing`) is used to submit a text moderation job.
 The text moderation feature is async.
-You can submit a job to moderate your text files, and then use the [GET text auditing API](https://intl.cloud.tencent.com/document/product/436/48189) or [text auditing callback API](https://intl.cloud.tencent.com/document/product/436/48190) to query the moderation results.
+You can submit a job to moderate your text files, and then use the `DescribeAuditingTextJob` API as described in [Querying Text Moderation Job Result](https://intl.cloud.tencent.com/document/product/436/48189) or the text auditing callback API as described in [Text Moderation Callback Content](https://intl.cloud.tencent.com/document/product/436/48190) to query the moderation results.

 The API can: